 “He felt tired and went to bed.”

-“The class was about regex expressions in MIDI hardware, the students were bored.”
+“The class was about statistics, the students were bored.”

 “She’s studying music production because she’s interested in recording her own songs.”